Batty for Bats

-Ms. Hull is a high school teacher who said, "everyone can make a difference in this world, but without the chance to see that personal power and responsibility, many students won't take that chance or step out of their comfort zone."
-For Ms. Hull, philanthropy and service-learning help her students make real, meaningful connections to the community.
+"Everyone can make a difference in this world, but without the chance to see that personal power and responsibility, many students won't take that chance or step out of their comfort zone." - high school teacher, Ms. Hull

-"These students came in thinking that this wasn't possible," said Ms. Hull.
-"But as we went through the process of the project, their confidence grew in both their art skills and their knowledge and ability to share their work with others in the community."
+"These students came in thinking that they couldn't make a difference," said Ms. Hull.
+"As we went through the process of the project, their confidence grew in both their art skills and their knowledge and ability to share their work with others in the community."